-A. A complaint alleging discrimination in a place of public accommodation may be filed by:

-1. Any aggrieved person; or

-2. Any state, local or federal agency concerned with discrimination in places of public accommodation, including the ((office of)) human and civil rights commission, if the agency has reason to believe that a discriminatory act or practice has been or is being committed.

-B. A complaint alleging discrimination in a place of public accommodation shall be in writing and signed by the charging party.
-The complaint must be filed with the ((office of)) human and civil rights commission within one hundred eighty days of the occurrence of the alleged discrimination or within one hundred eighty days of when the charging party, through exercise of due diligence, should have had notice or been aware of the occurrence.
+- A. A complaint alleging discrimination in a place of public accommodation may be filed by: - 1.
+Any aggrieved person; or - 2.
+Any state, local or federal agency concerned with discrimination in places of public accommodation, including the office of ((eivil rights)) equity and racial and social justice, if the agency has reason to believe that a discriminatory act or practice has been or is being committed. - B. A complaint alleging discrimination in a place of public accommodation shall be in writing and signed by the charging party.
+The complaint must be filed with the office of ((eivil rights)) equity and racial and social justice within one hundred eighty days of the occurrence of the alleged discrimination or within one hundred eighty days of when the charging party, through exercise of due diligence, should have had notice or been aware of the occurrence.
 The complaint must describe with particularity the practice complained of and the location of the practice and must identify the person being charged with committing the discrimination.
-However, the ((office of)) human and civil rights commission shall not reject a complaint as insufficient because of failure to include all required information, if the ((office of)) human and civil rights commission determines that the complaint substantially meets the informational requirements necessary for processing.
+However, the office of ((eivil rights)) equity and racial and social justice shall not reject a complaint as insufficient because of failure to include all required information, if the office of ((eivil rights)) equity and racial and social justice determines that the complaint substantially meets the informational requirements necessary for processing.